 —The State of Mental Health in America 2018

-Furthermore, Washington State mental health laws allow individuals over age 13 to refuse mental healthcare.
-That means that parents can’t initiate appointments with a mental health professional unless their children agree to it—even when teens urgently need assessment and treatment.
+The statistics clearly show that many of the state’s teens and young adults are in need of mental health and substance abuse treatment.
+But until recently, Washington State mental health laws allowed individuals over age 13 to refuse mental healthcare.
+Consequently, parents couldn’t initiate appointments with a mental health professional unless their teenage children agreed to it—even when the teens urgently needed assessment and treatment.

 Five Tips to Overcome Teen Resistance to Mental Healthcare